MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

 - Ensure that your app provides an accurate Privacy Policy.
 Ideally, provide both a summary document written for a casual audience (your users) in addition to a long-form legal policy (written for your lawyers).
 - Familiarize yourself with privacy regulations in the markets where your app will be available, and ensure your app meets or exceeds any requirements for disclosure, usage rights, deletion requests, etc.
-- Consider using technologies such as AppContainer (UWP) to automatically minimize the amount of data available to your app.
-If your app is blocked from accessing data, it's impossible for your app to collect it, even accidentally (e.g. due to a bug in your code or a data-hungry 3rd party library).
 - Ensure you're collecting the least amount of personal data needed to complete your app's experiences.
   - Don't collect data "just in case" – there should be a valid reason for collecting all data, e.g. to improve the customer's experience or to facilitate monetization.
 - Always get the user's consent before collecting and storing personal data and provide the user with an easy way to revert their decision in the future.
 Avoid "[dark patterns](https://www.reuters.com/legal/legalindustry/dark-patterns-new-frontier-privacy-regulation-2021-07-29/#:~:text=Some%20examples%20of%20dark%20pattern%20usage%20include)" such as making the "Yes" button larger or more prominent than the "No" button in a consent dialog.